 The same study cited above also states that the chances of developing a UTI go up by 3% to 8% each day for residents with an indwelling urinary catheter.

 Finally, E. coli is a common cause of UTIs.
 This bacterium often travels from the anus to the urethra to infect the urinary tract.
 Neglected patients who have sat in their soiled clothing for days face an increased risk of E. coli bacteria entering the urethra.

-If you or a loved one have a UTI, you might experience one or more of the following symptoms:
+If you or a loved one have a UTI, you might experience one or more of the following urinary tract infection symptoms:

-In a nursing home setting, UTIs often go untreated.
+An untreated UTI in elderly individuals is not a rare situation in Nursing Homes.
 Staff members might neglect their patients so much that they fail to recognize the symptoms of a UTI, or poorly trained caregivers might not have the experience to treat a UTI properly.

 Residents with cognitive impairments are especially at risk for UTIs.
 They might not understand or be able to communicate their symptoms to staff members, resulting in their infection going untreated.